 Festival Artists 2018

-A truly international festival, our performers this year hail from all over the globe.
-Find out who'll be playing at this year's concerts, then book your tickets here.
+A truly international festival, our performers last year hailed from all over the globe.

 Want to help ensure we can come back next year?
 There are plenty of different ways you can help the festival.
 Find out more here.